MohanCR97/Udacity-Machine_Learning_Foundation-Nanodegree/Project 1 -US bike share data exploration/Readme.md

 <li>Birth Year</li></p>

-Statistics Computed
+<h3>Statistics Computed</h3>
 You will learn about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
-In this project, you'll write code to provide the following information:
+In this project, you'll write code to provide the following information:</p>

-#1 Popular times of travel (i.e., occurs most often in the start time)
+#1 Popular times of travel (i.e., occurs most often in the start time)</p>

-most common month
+<li>most common month</li>
-most common day of week
+most common day of week</li>
-most common hour of day
+most common hour of day</li>
-#2 Popular stations and trip
+#2 Popular stations and trip</li>

 most common start station
 most common end station